fayllanera/csc171/Assignment3 AStar/readMe.txt

-Steps on how to run the BFS 8-Tile Puzzle
+Steps on how to run the 8-Tile Puzzle

 1. Run the run.py  on cmd/pycharm: